How to Blow Up a Pipeline: Learning from Past Struggles

-In the first chapter, Malm describes a protest he participated outside the COP1 United Nations climate conference in 1995.
+In the first chapter, Malm describes a protest in which he participated outside the COP1 United Nations climate conference in 1995.
 He asks "At what point do we escalate?", stating that the modern climate movement has remained committed to "absolute non-violence" and avoided property destruction.
 He criticizes what he defines as "moral pacifism" for failing to account for defensive violence and argues that "strategic pacifism" as advocated by Bill McKibben and Extinction Rebellion is ahistorical, discussing the radical flank effect in the context of the civil rights movement and questioning whether there are "convincing reasons" to believe that "the struggle against fossil fuels ... will succeed only on condition of utter peacefulness".

 Breaking the Spell

 In the second chapter, Malm states that the ruling class will not implement sufficient change to address climate change, and that the climate movement should sabotage devices that produce CO_{2} emissions in order to discourage new investment in them.
 He references a 2005 report by the Pipeline and Gas Journal which described pipelines as "very easily sabotaged", and he describes a "long and venerable tradition of sabotaging fossil fuel infrastructure", referencing instances of sabotage in apartheid South Africa, by Palestinians, and in Nigeria among other examples.
 Malm questions why actions like this are not taken for the purposes of the climate, attributing that fact to the "general demise of revolutionary politics" and the "insufficient politicisation of the climate crisis".
 He characterizes property destruction as a type of violence but states that "we must insist on it being different in kind from the violence that hits a human (or an animal) in the face", subsequently arguing that violence "which hits material conditions necessary for subsistence" should be considered violence against people.